-Unfortunately, if you’re credit score and history is less than stellar, it might cause an employer to call your character into question.
+Unfortunately, if you’re unsecured business line of credit score and history is less than stellar, it might cause an employer to call your character into question.
 In the end, it could cost you the job or career path of your dreams.

 3. You Might Not Live Where You’d Like

 When it comes to renting a home or apartment, people tend to be concerned most with location.
 Before you even sign a lease, however, many landlords and apartment managers require a credit check before giving you the green light.

 If you have a poor credit score, it can cause landlords to question whether or not you’ll be able to keep up with payments.
 At the end of the day, an apartment will always go to the renter with the better credit score.
 So, you’ll not only be out of an apartment, but possibly be forced to settle for a home you don’t really love.

 4. It’ll Make You Helpless in an Emergency

 Life has a funny way of throwing obstacles unexpectedly our way.
 More often than not, said obstacles will cost you money.
 Even with an emergency fund, things like medical bills or major repairs to your home or car, tend to rack up an expensive bill that can sometimes cost you more than you have saved up.

 Unfortunately, a bad credit score means you might not have access to loan or have the required credit limit to pay off certain emergencies.
 It can ultimately leave you vulnerable and at a loss of what to do when tragedies in life arise.Having a poor credit score may affect your life more than you realize.
 Click To Tweet